kumuluz/ee.kumuluz.com/_posts/2017-05-03-microservices-with-java-ee-and-kumuluzee-updated.markdown

 +-- pom.xml
 ~~~

 Again this is only to simplify the example.
 In a real project the `catalogue` and `orders` folders/projects would each be in a separate repository.
-We have also added a module that will hold our JPA entities as they will be shared with our two microservices.
+We have also added a module that will hold our JPA entities as they will be shared with our two microservices, again, to simplify the example.
 First let's create the top-most `pom.xml` that will only serve in this example to include our main modules.
-We will be using `acme.com` as our package name and group id throughout the examples.
+We will be using `acme.com` as our package name and group id throughout the examples, however the [GitHub](https://github.com/kumuluz/kumuluzee-samples) page will contain different package and artifact names to better match the overall samples structure.

 `FILE ./pom.xml`